ben-rogerson/twin.macro/docs/typesript/module-augmentation.md

-# Twin + TypeScript: Module Annotation
+# Twin + TypeScript: Module Augmentation

 In addition to the steps outlined in one of the quick start guides above, you may want to take advantage of Twin's ability to enable you to import `styled` and/or `css` methods from the macro rather than directly from your CSS-in-JS library of choice.